 In this process, the substances move from one region with a high concentration to another with a low concentration across the cell membrane.

-So, this is against the concentration gradient, and hence, chemical energy in the form of ATP is spent.
+So, this is against the concentration gradient; hence, chemical energy in the form of ATP is spent.

 Sodium potassium pump

-Here the movement of solutes occurs by the use of energy in the form of ATP.
+Here, the movement of solutes occurs using energy in the form of ATP.
 However, the mechanism involves the movement of one sodium ion into an exchange of potassium ions outside.
 This method is said to use 30% of cellular ATP requirements.

-Na+ is higher in concentration on the outside of the cell, while K+ is in higher concentration on the inside.
-But due to the concentration gradient, the ions tend to move to the other side.
-For this, excess Na+ is kept on higher levels by being constantly pumped out in exchange for K+.
+Na+ is higher in concentration outside the cell, while K+ is higher on the inside.
+However, the ions tend to move to the other side due to the concentration gradient.
+Excess Na+ is kept on higher levels by being constantly pumped out in exchange for K+.

 Bulk transport

 The above-described methods are suitable for small-size molecules.
-But for large particles, the transport occurs by bulk transport.
-Here the particle is engulfed in the cytoplasm.
+However, for large particles, the transport occurs by bulk transport.
+Here, the particle is engulfed in the cytoplasm.
 Solid engulfment is called phagocytosis (cell eating), while for the liquid, it is called pinocytosis (Cell drinking).

 In this process, the solid material is entrapped in a membranous vacuole.
 The lysosomes bind to these vacuoles and release the lysosomal enzymes, which digest the material inside the vacuole.